-Read to Relate: A Theatre Memphis Interactive Play Discussion Group is an online reading and discussion group that will read works by American playwrights of color and/or those who are differently-abled.
+Read to Relate: A Theatre Memphis Interactive Play Discussion Group is an online reading and discussion group that reads works by American playwrights of color and/or those who are differently-abled.
 This virtual experience's objective is to broaden awareness of plays written by and about the BIPOC and/or differently-abled communities (BIPOC: Black, Indigenous, and People of Color).
 Local Black theatre artists will moderate discussions about the scripts.
-The moderator will guide the participants through two virtual discussions about the literary and social context found in the play's text and production qualities.
+The moderator guides the participants through two virtual discussions about the literary and social context found in the play's text and production qualities.

 Anyone interested in sponsoring a title for discussion can do that with a $100 donation to the program.
 Your name or company will be listed as the title's sponsor in all promotions of the title.
 Contact Claire Rutkauskas.

-Future guest moderators for this program's inaugural year are Tony Horne, Mary Ann Washington, Bria Brown and Kierra Turner.
+Future guest moderators for this program's inaugural year are Tony Horne, Mary Ann Washington and Kierra Turner.

 Past play discussions include: